NTT-DATA-Cloud-Transformation/cfn-github-3rd-party-resource/doc_source/create-github-repo.md

  _OrganizationName_

-	If populated with existing Organization Name, creates a Repository on the Organization Account.
+	Must be populated with existing Organization Name or the User Name of the owner, in order to create a repo in Organization Account or Personal Account respectively.
-	Required: No
+	Required: Yes
 	Type: String
 	Update requires: Update with No Interruption